Spectixen-Network/torn-faction-management-app/README.md

-# Torn Faction Management app
+# TORN Faction Management app

 #### What is TORN?
 Torn is a text-based, crime-themed massively multiplayer online role-playing game.
 The game was developed by the British developer Joe Chedburn in 2004, and is one of the largest text-based online video games.
 The game involves a virtual world based around crime and business.